-Scientific research gives reason to why a parent can be so willing to judge another parent.
+Scientific research gives reason as to why a parent can be so willing to judge another parent.
 A parent following their intuition is one of the first likely causes.
-According cafemom.com, “Boston College psychologist Liane Young explained to Live Science, the human brain is actually designed to make moral judgments, with the ventromedial prefrontal cortex (an area between and behind the eyes) in charge of the emotional aspect”.
+According to cafemom.com, “Boston College psychologist Liane Young explained to Live Science, that the human brain is actually designed to make moral judgments, with the ventromedial prefrontal cortex (an area between and behind the eyes) in charge of the emotional aspect”.

 As human beings, we’re designed to experience “gut intuition” that can oftentimes be felt at the sight of another individual’s parenting choices.
-Which, according to Young, “is why oftentimes our own moral judgements feel very robust”.
+Which, according to Young, “is why oftentimes our own moral judgments feel very robust”.

-The last driving force of parents judging other parents is the concept of doing what’s been done to them — a vicious cycle, if you will.
-In 2017 Beech-Nut baby food brand, launched a campaign called “Turn the Labels Around”.
+The last driving force of parents judging other parents is the concept of doing what’s been done to them — a vicious cycle if you will.
+In 2017 Beech-Nut baby food brand, launched a campaign called "Turn the Labels Around".
 After surveying 1,000 American women online, Beach-Nut reported that “moms who have experienced shaming are more likely to shame another mom”.
 This biological instinct can often occur shortly after a parent has been shamed or judged themselves.

-While it may seem like the right thing to do at the time for a child’s sake, passing judgement on another parent, or furthermore criticizing their parental choices, can be damaging for those being judged and their children.
-As stated by Claire Lerner on zerotothree.org, “Criticism makes parents feel incompetent, and makes it more likely they will react in ways that are harsh.
+While it may seem like the right thing to do at the time for a child’s sake, passing judgment on another parent, or furthermore criticizing their parental choices, can be damaging for those being judged and their children.
+As stated by Claire Lerner on zerotothree.org, “Criticism makes parents feel incompetent and makes it more likely they will react in ways that are harsh.
 This leads to children feeling ashamed and bad—leading to more negative child behaviors.
 It’s a lose-lose all the way around”.

 Perhaps a parent you know has vastly different life experiences than you or I, thus, they’ve developed an understanding that we may not have.
 While there is always a basis for "right and wrong", developing a parenting style is an entirely personal and authentic journey.